 \end{definition} Next, we will derive the transformation of the $X$, $P$, and $Z$-strings with an encoder $\mathcal{E}: \ket{\vec{a}} \rightarrow \ket{\mathbf{G} \vec{a}}$.
 Immediately, we can infer from the state encoding of operators in Eqns~(\ref{eqn: P on bits}), (\ref{eqn: X on bits}), and (\ref{eqn: Z on bits}) the transformations as:

-Linear compression preserves Eqns~(\ref{eqn: P transform}) and (\ref{eqn: X transform}), but breaks Eqn~(\ref{eqn: Z transform}) due to the lack of a left inverse for $\mathbf{G}$.
+Linear compression preserves Eqns~(\ref{eqn: P transform}) and (\ref{eqn: X transform}), but breaks Eqn.~(\ref{eqn: Z transform}) due to the lack of a left inverse for $\mathbf{G}$.
 Instead, the individual Pauli-Z operator can be encoded as:

-where $P^{\mathbf{G} \vec{b}}$ is a $Q$-qubit projector, and $S = \{\vec{b} \mid H(\vec{b}) = N\}$ is the set of all number-conserving states.
-The exact gate implementation of Eqn~(\ref{eqn: compressed Z operator}) can be performed with multi-control gates or a linear combination of an exponential number of $Z$-strings.
+where $P^{\mathbf{G} \vec{b}}$ is a $Q$-qubit projector, and $S = \{\vec{b} \mid H(\vec{b}) = N\}$ is the set of all number-conserved states.
+The exact gate implementation of Eqn.~(\ref{eqn: compressed Z operator}) can be performed with multi-controlled gates or a linear combination of an exponential number of $Z$-strings.
 However, both methods suffer from scalability problems, as discussed in the gate complexity section in Appendix \ref{appendix: gate complexity}.
-This problem can be tackled using QSP techniques, provided that the encoded $\mathcal{E}(Z^{\vec{c}})$ is also sparse.
+This problem can be tackled using Quantum Signal Processing (QSP) techniques, provided that the encoded $\mathcal{E}(Z^{\vec{c}})$ is also sparse.